casangi/casadocs/markdown/imaging/synthesis-imaging/imaging-overview.md

 <div class="alert alert-info">
 **Basic Sequence of Imaging Logic:**

-Data : Calibrated visibilities, data weights, UV sampling functionInput : Algorithm and iteration controls (stopping threshold, loop gain,\...)Output : Model Image, Restored Image, Residual Image,\...Initialize the model imageCompute the point spread functionCompute the initial residual imageWhile ( not reached global stopping criterion )             /\* Major Cycle \*/{    While ( not reached minor-cycle stopping criterion )    /\* Minor Cycle \*/    {        Find the parameters of a new flux component        Update the model and residual images    }    Use current model image to predict model visibilities    Calculate residual visibilities (data - model)    Compute a new residual image from residual visibilities}Convolve the final model image with the fitted beam and add to the residual image
+Data : Calibrated visibilities, data weights, UV sampling function Input : Algorithm and iteration controls (stopping threshold, loop gain,...)
+Output : Model Image, Restored Image, Residual Image,...

+Initialize the model image
+Compute the point spread function
+Compute the initial residual image
+While ( not reached global stopping criterion )             /* Major Cycle */
+{
+    While ( not reached minor-cycle stopping criterion )    /* Minor Cycle */
+    {
+        Find the parameters of a new flux component Update the model and residual images
+    }
+    Use current model image to predict model visibilities Calculate residual visibilities (data - model)
+    Compute a new residual image from residual visibilities }
+Convolve the final model image with the fitted beam and add to the residual image
 </div>

-#

 # Algorithmic Options :